sav-che/TL-2/Authors/Rugel, Ferdinand (Ignatius Xavier) {std. Rugel}.md

-> [!cite] BHL link: this entry starts at [page 979](https://www.biodiversitylibrary.org/item/103624#page/993/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 979](https://www.biodiversitylibrary.org/page/33190450) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rugel, Ferdinand (Ignatius Xavier) (1806-1878), German (Württemberg, Oberschwaben) born American botanical explorer, pharmacist and surgeon; practicing in Bern as pharmacist 1827-1840 and collecting in Switzerland, France, Spain and Sicily; to the United States, 1840, for R.J.
-Shuttleworth, collecting widely in S.W. states 1840-1848 and Cuba 1849; severing his ties with Shuttleworth 1849, after 1850 collecting occasionally in Tennessee and Texas; settled in Knoxville, Tennessee 1849, working for a wholesale drug firm; after the Civil War living in Jefferson County, Tennessee. (*Rugel*).
+Shuttleworth, collecting widely in S.W. states 1840-1848 and Cuba 1849; severing his ties with Shuttleworth 1849, after 1850 collecting occasionally in Tennessee and Texas; settled in Knoxville, Tennessee 1849, working for a wholesale drug firm; after the Civil War living in Jefferson County, Tennessee.
+**Abbreviated name**: *Rugel*

 #### Herbarium and types